Mateusz-Ramotowski-Poland/new_portfolio_website/README.md

 ## General Information

 The main goal of this project is to practice the below technologies to create a dedicated page for recruiters.
+The page is responsive from 300px to 1920px.
+The page was tested on Chrome, Safari, Edge and Firefox browsers.
+I was using JIRA to manage tasks for this project.

 ## Technologies Used